 The potteries are in three different colors: red, buff and black.
 There are also various types of seals, clay tablets, figurines and ornaments.
 Bone-made and alabaster-made objects are also on display.
 There are also rhytons of various shapes and materials displayed next to each other.

-The next series of objects are bronze works of the north, northwest and Luristan province.
-In Luristan bronze works’ section, there can be visited samples of various kinds of objects used either in everyday life or ceremonies.
+The next series of objects are bronze works of the north, northwest, and Luristan province.
+In the Luristan bronze works section, there can be visited samples of various kinds of objects used either in everyday life or ceremonies.

-In Achaemenians’ section of this building of National Museum of Iran, there are various types of items on display.
-Some of the objects at this section are brought from Persepolis.
+In the Achaemenians’ section of this building of the National Museum of Iran, there are various types of items on display.
+Some of the objects in this section are brought from Persepolis.
 Some are parts of palace walls, stairways, etc and others are the objects used at Achaemenian palaces by Persian Emperors.
-Others include stone bass relieves, glazed bricks, stone wares, bronze works, statues, columns, inscriptions and figurines.
+Others include stone bass relieves, glazed bricks, stonewares, bronze works, statues, columns, inscriptions, and figurines.

 One can notice the Hellenistic influence in Iranian art right after the Achaemenian section in Selucids’ section.
-There are lapis lazuli, potteries, stone and bone made objects in Seleucid period section reflecting this influence in some objects.
+There are lapis lazuli, potteries, and stone and bone-made objects in the Seleucid period section reflecting this influence in some objects.

-More influence can be seen in the next section, Parthian period, where Greek gods are displayed in form of figurines.
-In addition, at this section of the National Museum of Iran, there are also glass wares, potteries, stucco and stone relieves ornaments and ceramics on display.
+More influence can be seen in the next section, the Parthian period, where Greek gods are displayed in form of figurines.
+In addition, at this section of the National Museum of Iran, there are also glass wares, potteries, stucco, stone relief ornaments, and ceramics on display.